Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 # Manage header file settings

-The following procedures show you by using an example how to specify the fields required by your business partner.
+The following procedures show by using an example how to specify the fields required by your business partner.
 As example the D07A INVOIC message is used.

 ## Get header file segments

-/M_INVOIC_07A/G_INVOIC_07A_SG26
+Get the header file segments of an EDIFACT message in order to be able to fill them.

 > [INFO] The UNA, UNB and UNH segments are generated automatically, for this reason, the definition starts with the S_BGM segment

 You can add constant values as well as strings that are to be determined via attribute mapping.
 Example: The document number is a variable value that differs for each message.